xiiizoux/yt-dlp-webui/README.md

 6. Find your desired format in the list and click the "Download (Direct)" or "Download (via Server)" button next to it.
     - "Download (Direct)" links attempt to use the direct URL from the content provider if no server-side processing (like audio extraction or subtitle embedding) is needed.
     - "Download (via Server)" will process the download through the backend, applying any selected options.

+## Handling YouTube Bot Detection

+YouTube sometimes requires verification that you're not a bot.
+When this happens, you'll see an error message like "Sign in to confirm you're not a bot".
+To resolve this issue:

+### Option 1: Use a cookies.txt file

+1. Create a `cookies.txt` file in the root directory of the application (same folder as `web_server.py`).
+2. Add your YouTube cookies to this file.
+You can use browser extensions like [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid) for Chrome or [Cookie Quick Manager](https://addons.mozilla.org/en-US/firefox/addon/cookie-quick-manager/) for Firefox.
+3. Make sure you're logged into YouTube in your browser before exporting the cookies.

+### Option 2: Use browser cookies automatically

+The application will attempt to use cookies from your Chrome browser if a `cookies.txt` file is not found.
+This requires:

+1. Being logged into YouTube in Chrome
+2. Running the application on the same machine where Chrome is installed

+For more detailed information, see the [yt-dlp FAQ on cookies](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp).

 ## Disclaimer